Consensys/doc.goquorum/docs/HowTo/DevelopPlugins.md

 1. `geth` imports the plugin RPC server certificate.
 1. `geth` and the plugin communicate via RPC over TLS using mutual TLS.

-Each plugin must implement a `PluginInitializer` gRPC service [initialization interface](../Reference/Plugins/init_interface.md).
+Each plugin must implement the [`PluginInitializer` gRPC service interface](https://github.com/ConsenSys/quorum-plugin-definitions/blob/master/init.proto).
-After the plugin process starts and connection with the GoQuorum client is established, GoQuorum invokes the `Init()` gRPC method using the initialization interface to initialize the plugin with data from the [plugin configuration file](Configure/Plugins.md).
+After the plugin process starts and connection with the GoQuorum client is established, GoQuorum invokes the `Init()` gRPC method to initialize the plugin with data from the [plugin configuration file](Configure/Plugins.md).

 ## Distribution